paulbricman/paulbricman.github.io/docs/tools/memnav.md

 ### Question Answering

 When navigating the internet, you might often want a quick answer to a question, rather than a full-blown article on the subject.
-By systematically identifying relevant phrases in diary entries, MemNav can reliably answer questions about one's previous thoughts, ideas, and stories.
+By systematically identifying relevant phrases in diary entries, MemNav can reliably answer questions about one's previous thoughts, ideas, and experiences.

 ### Summarization